 I would like to thank all my constituents, the great people of Souris—Moose Mountain, for putting their faith and trust in me as their representative in this honoured institution.
 I have always believed and said that this seat belongs to the constituents of Souris—Moose Mountain, and I will be their voice here in the House.

 It takes hard work by many people to get each member elected to these seats, and I wish to thank all of those volunteers who gave tirelessly of their time and efforts.
-An unfettered appreciation and humble thanks goes to my campaign team and my EDA.
+An unfettered appreciation and humble thanks go to my campaign team and my EDA.

 In addition, I would not be here today if it were not for the guidance, education, and love of my family, friends, and educators.
 My parents taught me to believe in four things: my country, my family, my God, and my queen.
 For this, I am extremely grateful.
 My father, the late Major-General Gordon Kitchen, served Canada with distinction and afforded me the opportunity to see many parts of the world, to learn about societies and governments.
 I know that my father, along with my mother, the late Joan Kitchen, look down on me today with great pride.